Key Program Successful Outcomes

 Key's commitment to quality has led to a high percentage of successful outcomes for youth and families served through Key's various service models.
 Key measures these outcomes as the percentage of successful discharges from each of its programs.
 A successful discharge in community residential programs or in a non-residential program occurs when the youth and/or family has met their treatment plan goals.
 For Key's shelter programs, a successful discharge is measured by the percentage of youth successfully completing their temporary placement.

-Key had successful discharge outcomes of 85% in its outreach and tracking programs, 97% in its family support programs, 89% in its Shelter/STARR programs and 91% in its various residential treatment programs.
+Key had successful discharge outcomes of 90% in its emergency residence programs, 97% in its family support programs, 76% in its group care programs, 84% in its intensive treatment residence programs, and 93% in its outreach and tracking programs.

 Rhode Island